 A White woman who has brown hair poses looking into the camera with her right arm up, showing scars from her hidradenitis suppurativa (HS) flares.

-Not seeing results?
 It's time to rethink treatment

 A Black man, with hidradenitis suppurativa (HS), poses with a look of defiance into the camera.